colmoneill/drafts/PZIyear2/2016_09_26_Notes-on-Comfort.md

 <small>These are only rapid notes, I'll draw on these, I publish these, but it's not a built text atm.</small>

+So I think comfort might be the topic I'm interested in fingering because it has this undescribable personal character to it.
+Comfort is relative.
+My comforts are not necessarely the same as yours.
+But probably we can agree on certain comforts.

+<small>I can do what I'm about to do without shame, because these are only notes:</small>Searching `comfort !w` returns in the first line: `Comfort (or being comfortable) is a sense of physical or psychological ease, often characterized as a lack of hardship.`

 </div>